 This one is tricky, because everyone’s threshold for an issue is different.
 For some people, rain is an absolute disaster, while for others they grab some ponchos and go!
 (This is just an example.
 Guest Relations cannot, I repeat, cannot fix the weather.)

-If the answer is yes, by all means go for it!
+If the issue really is important enough for you to trudge all the way over to Guest Relations, by all means go for it!
 Fixing concerns is literally Guest Relations’ job.
 But if it’s just a little blip, then keep having fun and save your feedback (good and bad) for a letter later.

 5. Did I mention Being Nice?